PrimeDAO/launch-docs/docs-md/testingPage.md

     ```

 7. (optional) If you want your contributors to sign a **legal disclaimer**, add a URL to a file containing the text of the disclaimer.
 If supplied, all contributors must accept the disclaimer in order to access the launch.
 The disclaimer must be formatted as plain text or Markdown. [(More info about Markdown)](https://www.markdownguide.org/getting-started/)
-8. (optional) Toggle the **Geoblock** in case you want to prevents the following list of geographic locations from contributing to your launch:

-Afghanistan, Cuba, Ethiopia, Guyana, Iran, Iraq, North Korea, Sudan, Syria, United States, United States Minor Outlying Islands, Venezuela, Yemen, the Crimea.
+8. (optional) Toggle the **Geoblock** in case you want to prevents the following list of geographic locations from contributing to your launch: Afghanistan, Cuba, Ethiopia, Guyana, Iran, Iraq, North Korea, Sudan, Syria, United States, United States Minor Outlying Islands, Venezuela, Yemen, the Crimea.

 9. Define the **Administrator wallet address**.
 The Seed Administrator has the ability to pause and close the seed, alter the allowlist and withdraw funding tokens.
 You can define the address you’re connected to the website with by clicking ‘I will be the administrator’.
 Alternatively you can choose another address to be administrator by simply input that address in the Seed Administrator text field.

     Click ‘Next’ to move to the next section of the Wizard

 10. Define the **Contact Details** (e-mail address) and add any additional remarks that you might have for us.

     Click ‘Next’ to move to the next section of the Wizard, the **Seed Summary.**

 11. You will see a recap of all the data you have input to setup your Seed Launch.
 Please thoroughly review the details of your seed submission before proceeding, as it’s your sole responsibility in case some details are wrong.

     Click ‘Proceed’ to move to the final section of the Wizard.

 12. In the last section of the Wizard you will be asked to:
     - Read carefully
     - Tick the boxes to agree to the [Prime Launch Terms of Service](https://launch.prime.xyz/terms-of-service), to confirm that you have reviewed the details of your launch submission (in the previous step) and they are correct, and that you have read the [Privacy Policy](https://launch.prime.xyz/terms-of-service), including the [Prime Launch Cookie Use](https://launch.prime.xyz/terms-of-service).
     - Click on ‘Submit’ to create a request for creation of the Seed that will be reviewed by PrimeDAO and subsequently displayed in the Prime Launch interface.
 The approval takes place in the [Prime Launch multisig wallet](https://gnosis-safe.io/app/rin:0x2E46E481d57477A0663a7Ec61E7eDc65F4cb7F5C/transactions) and generally take 5-7 days.
     - Confirm the contract interaction in your wallet and awaits confirmation.
     - You will be redirected to a page that provides you with the Seed configuration stored in the JSON format in IPFS. **Please save this URL as it can allow us to debug potential problem.
 Note that it takes a moment to generate the JSON file on IPFS so be patient.**

 13. Once approved, we will inform you to your contact e-mail and the Seed Admin will have to fund the Seed with the correct amount of project tokens.
 The amount of project tokens to fund is calculated as **Funding Tokens Maximum** divided by **Project Token Exchange Ratio** plus the fee (which at the moment is 0% for all launches).
 In order to fund you need to connect with the Seed Administrator wallet to the [Admin Dashboard](https://launch.prime.xyz/admin/seeds/dashboard).
 After adding the funds, the Seed is initialized.
 The Seed will automatically be live and available for people to contribute on your start date.

-# <!--LIQUID LAUNCH-->
+# LIQUID LAUNCH-->

 A Liquid Launch is a public token offering that works by attempting to bootstrap the liquidity of a new token.
 Liquid Launches use Balancer V2's Liquidity Bootstrapping Pools (LBPs) to facilitate fair and efficient environments for distributing tokens.
 The mechanism has been utilized dozens of times with [promising results](https://medium.com/perpetual-protocol/everything-you-need-to-know-about-the-first-liquidity-bootstrapping-pool-lbp-60a61b368c82).